Danil Krugovoy

-Danil Vladislavovich Krugovoy (Дани́л Владисла́вович Кругово́й; born 28 May 1998) is a Russian football player who plays as a left-back for FC Zenit Saint Petersburg and the Russia national team.
+Danil Vladislavovich Krugovoy (Дани́л Владисла́вович Кругово́й; born 28 May 1998) is a Russian football player who plays as a left-back for CSKA Moscow and Russia national team.

 Club career

-He made his debut in the Russian Football National League for FC Zenit-2 St. Petersburg on 9 November 2016 in a game against FC Tyumen.
+He made his debut in the Russian Football National League for Zenit-2 St. Petersburg on 9 November 2016 in a game against FC Tyumen.

 On 18 June 2018, he signed a 4-year contract with FC Ufa.

 On 21 August 2019, he signed a 5-year contract with FC Zenit Saint Petersburg and was loaned back to FC Ufa for the 2019–20 season.

+On 17 January 2024, Krugovoy signed a contract with CSKA Moscow until the end of the 2027–28 season, effective on 4 June 2024.
+Following the signing, Zenit announced that he will spend the rest of the 2023–24 season with the Russian Second League farm team FC Zenit-2 Saint Petersburg.

 International career

 He was a late substitute in one game for Russia national under-17 football team at the 2015 UEFA European Under-17 Championship.
 Later he started all four games the team played at the 2015 FIFA U-17 World Cup.

 He was called up to the Russia national football team for the first time in October 2021 for the World Cup qualifiers against Cyprus and Croatia.
 He was included in the extended 41-players list of candidates.
 He was next called up for a training camp in March 2022, at the time of Russia's suspension from international football.
 He made his debut on 24 September 2022 in a friendly game against Kyrgyzstan.